rkishony/BibleNumbers/README.md

 # Bible Numbers

-*Purpose.* An attempt to find and parse all the numbers in the Bible.
+*Purpose.* An attempt to programmatically find and parse all the numbers in the Bible.

+- Find and parse all the numbers.
+- Distinguish years, months and days.
+- Distinguish period counts.

-### Search the bible for numbers:
+### Webpage for searching the Bible for numbers:

+The project creates the following webpage for searching the Bible for numbers:

 [All Bible Numbers](https://rkishony.github.io/BibleNumbers/index.html)

 ### Statistics